 "The QCA recognises that three councils will face more of an adjustment than other councils in reaching the common price.
 While we recommend that most council areas should pay the common price in 2017–18, we propose that Redland, Sunshine Coast and Noosa should have an extra two years to reach the common price (i.e. 2019–20).

 "A major factor in these lower price increases is the cost savings following the merger of bulk water entities in 2013.
-Bulk water assets in south east Queensland (e.g. dams, treatment, desalination and recycling plants) are now owned and operated by one organisation, Seqwater.
+Bulk water assets in south east Queensland (e.g. dams, treatment, desalination and recycling plants) are now owned and operated by one organisation, Seqwater," Malcolm Roberts said.

 "Seqwater deserves credit for quickly achieving substantial cost savings.
-The QCA identifies other possible savings in capital and operating costs in the draft report," Malcolm Roberts said.
+The QCA identifies other possible savings in capital and operating costs in the final report."

 Related papers and downloads